Careers

 Lacombe County is committed to maintaining a vibrant, healthy, safe, caring and inclusive work environment.
 We hire great people who are looking to contribute to our respectful workplace.
 We support a work-life balance and offer an excellent compensation package including:

-To express interest, please forward your application no later than 8AM, March 9, 2026 to: hr@lacombecounty.com.
+To express interest, please forward your application no later than May 4, 2026, to: hr@lacombecounty.com.

 Key Responsibilities

-• Assist in the installation of culverts.
+• Assist in the application of dust control.

 Key Qualifications

-• Must have a proven ability to interact with others in a calm, courteous and respectful manner.
+•Must have a proven ability to interact with others in a calm, courteous and respectful manner.

 Why Lacombe County?